dxy0218/encrypted_chat_client/WINDOWS_INSTALLER.md

 # Windows Installer Guide

 This project contains simple Python scripts for an encrypted chat client.
-To distribute the client on Windows with a graphical installer, build a standalone executable and wrap it in an installer package.
+To distribute the client on Windows, a standalone executable and installer can be built automatically.

 ## 1. Prepare the environment
 1. [Install Python](https://www.python.org/downloads/windows/) (3.8+).